Super Girls (Japanese group): History

 Super Girls released their 25th single "Hajimari Yell" on 21 April 2021, the group's first single without Chika Ishimaru.

 On 12 June, Watanabe Koume and Aika Matsumoto graduated from the group and three new members were introduced: Honoka Hagita, Nanami Takeuchi, and Cocona Tanaka.
 It was also announced that Yumeri became the sixth leader of Super Girls.
 They released their 26th single "Welcome Natsuzora Peace!!!!!" on 25 August.
 Mayuko Inoue graduated from the group after her hiatus period on 30 30 December 2021.

 On 11 June, Shiori Nagao and Yuuki Kanazawa announced that they would graduate from Super Girls and Idol Street on 31 December 2022.
 On 10 October, Nazuna Higuchi announced that they would graduate from Super Girls and Idol Street on 31 December 2022.

 Which was later postponed to 10 February 2023, because of the COVID-19 pandemic.
 On 12 June, Yumeri Abe announced she would take a hiatus due to heath problems.
 She later recovered on 23 July and restarted activities.

 Super Girls released their 27th single "Summer Lemon" on 6 July 2022.

 On 25 July, Nanami Takeuchi announced she would take a hiatus from 21 August 2022 to 1 March 2023 in order to concentrate on her studies when she takes the university entrance exam.

-On 29 January 2023, during the Super Girls 12th Anniversary Concert, five new members were introduced: Ayaka Kamata, Ayana Kashiwa, Kaho Kawamura, Hinata Sakurai and Karen Habuchi.
+On 29 January 2023, during the Super Girls 12th Anniversary Concert, five new members were introduced: Ayaka Kamata, Ayana Kashiwa, Kaho Kawamura, Honoka Sakurai and Karen Habuchi.
 Shiori Nagao, Yuuki Kanazawa, and Nazuna Higuchi graduated from the group on 15 February 2023.

 On 11 February, it was announced that their digital single "Aoi Hono!!!!!!" would be released on 26 April and their 29th single Ribbon would be released on 12 July, which was the debut of the new line-up.

 On 1 March, Nanami Takeuchi restarted her activities with the group.

 On 10 June, it is announced that Yumeri Abe would be graduating on 29 December 2023.

 On 3 August, It was revealed that Honoka Hagita would be going on hiatus and halt all idol activities due to poor physical conditions.
 She would be absent from all Super Girls concerts and activities until she recovers.